Birthstone of September: the Sapphire

 Sapphires have a hardness of 9 on the Mohs scale.
 Therefore, they are the second hardest mineral.
 This blue gemstone thus is not only valuable in jewelry but also often used for industrial purposes.

 The classical blue sapphires are originally from Kashmir (Asia) during the 19th and 20th century.
 In October 2015, a sapphire was auctioned for a record amount of money.
 The stone went down for $ 242.000 per carat.
 The blue gem was almost 28 carat!

 In 1981, the sapphire suddenly became the international symbol of love.
-Prince Charles gave Lady Diana an engagement ring with a big blue sapphire of 12 carat.
+Prince Charles gave Lady Diana an engagement ring with a big blue sapphire of 12 carats.
 Prince William gave this heirloom to Kate Middleton as her engagement ring.
-In our colored gems collection, you’ll find some of the most beautiful sapphire rings, necklaces, earrings and bracelets.
+In our diamond jewelry collection, you’ll find some of the most beautiful sapphire rings, necklaces, earrings, and bracelets.

 Discover our Collection